US Military Records

 Military records provide a lot of information about a person and his/her family.
 Depending on the time frame, they can contain names of family members, dates and locations of birth and death, residences previous and/or following their service, and the units in which they served.
 Sometimes even more information can be found in these records.

 Here at the Family History Library in Salt Lake City, we have access to the microfilmed copies of a variety of military and military related records.

-For the Revolutionary War Period (1774-1784), we have access to the microfilmed copies of compiled service records, pension records, bounty land grants, and hereditary societies (DAR, SAR, etc.)
+The "Old War" Period (1785-1861) includes the War of 1812, the Indian Wars, the Florida War, the Mexican War, and others.
+We have access to the microfilmed copies of compiled service records, pension records, bounty land warrants, and hereditary societies (United States Daughters of 1812, General Society of War of 1812, etc.)

-Some colonists were exempt from military service because of their occupation or religion.
-Those groups of people included doctors, ministers, teachers, government officials and pacifist religious organizations (Mennonites, Quakers, etc.).
+Some people were exempt from military service because of their occupation or religion.
+Those groups of people included doctors, ministers, teachers, and pacifist religious organizations (Mennonites, Quakers, etc.).

 If you send the dates and places of birth, marriage, death or military service of your ancestors, we can send you a more specific research proposal.